thiagohagy/reactNodeTemplate/README.md

 ## Initialization:

 ```
+    Go to your project folder...
+    First change you dbName on /backend/config.js
-    Go to your project folder /backend/app/systemMOdules and execute "node createModules.js"
+    Go to /backend/app/systemMOdules and execute "node createModules.js"
     This will create the defaults modules in your db
 ```
 then...